 Reducing tree root infusion in septic systems

-"If you have a silver maple, which is an aggressively rooted tree, 10 feet from your drain line, you would have huge roots disrupting your drain line," Day says.
-"They actually move the pipes, so you definitely don’t want large, aggressively rooted trees close to the drain field."
+"If you had a silver maple, which is an aggressively rooted tree, 10-feet from your drain line, you would have huge roots disrupting your drain line.
+I mean they actually move the pipes and so forth," says Day.
+"So you definitely don’t want large, aggressively rooted trees close to the drain field."

 It’s impossible to predict how long it would take for roots to disrupt a septic leach field because every situation is different.
-Your septic system could need replacing in as few as 8 years, or it could last 40.
+Sewage backups in the home or a blockage in the septic tank can be signs of root intrusion.

-That’s not to say that you can’t have trees near the leach field.
+However, Day says that doesn’t mean you can’t have trees near the leach field.

-Another effective, but expensive technique is installing a root barrier between your trees and the drain field.
+You could install a root barrier between your trees and the drain field.
 Geotextiles infused with a long-lasting herbicide have proven successful.
-They run the entire length of the field at a depth of around 2 feet.
+They run the entire length of the field at a depth of around two-feet.
 Some roots might sneak under the barrier, but their pipe-clogging activity is greatly reduced.